Printed from https://www.damninteresting.com/about-us/using-our-content/

 “Hey!” you may shout, eyes wide in exasperation, “I changed a few words, and added some remarks, so my use of the work is transformative!”
 You are really quite unpleasant when you get like this.
 And also wrong.
 You are probably grossly underestimating the degree of transformation required to make our work become “yours.”
-If a reasonable, impartial third party can detect that the two works are basically two different takes on the same text, it is not transformative, it is slightly less egregious plagiarism.
-If your intellectual property attorney told you differently, you would be wise to seek out an attorney who is not imaginary, they give much more accurate advice.
+If a reasonable, impartial third party can detect that the two works are basically two different takes on the same text, it is not transformative, it is plagiaristic.
+If your intellectual property attorney told you differently, you would be wise to seek out an attorney who is not imaginary, they tend to give much more accurate legal advice.

 “Well, guess what!” you may sputter, emitting a surprising quantity of spittle, “This is non-fiction, and you can’t copyright facts!”
 First, please keep your oral secretions to yourself.
-Second, facts cannot be copyrighted, that is true, but the words used to describe those facts absolutely can be.
+Second, facts cannot be copyrighted, that is true, but the words used to describe those facts absolutely can be, and you know it.
 If you choose to tell one of the same true stories as we do, and you use your own words and story structure, that’s fine and dandy!
 However, if you are using our text without changing much, even if you are adding stuff, that is neither fine nor dandy.
-That is unethical copyright infringement at best, and illegal plagiarism at worst.

-“So what!?” you may counter, sneering with a profoundly undeserved sense of superiority, “I reject the concept of copyright!”
-Good for you!
+“So what!?” you may counter, sneering with a breathtakingly undeserved sense of superiority, “I reject the concept of copyright!”
+That’s great, good for you!
 Feel free to share your own works with the world.
 Do not feel free to share ours.
 Your sneers fall on deaf ears.
 One future day, if we become wealthy enough that we can afford to give our works away, we might embrace Creative Commons.
 We are not philosophically opposed to the concept, merely monetarily opposed.
 If that occurs we will update this page to say so.